holm-aune-bachelor2018/ctc/README.md

    (tensorflow) $ pip install -r requirements.txt
    ```

 **NOTE - multi GPU training**
-As per Keras (version), there is a bug when trying to save the model during training when using the multi_gpu_model().
+As per Keras version 2.1.5, there is a bug when trying to save the model during training when using the multi_gpu_model().
 Please refer to this [Multi-GPU Model Keras guide] regarding how to save and load a multi-GPU model, including a work-around for the bug.

 <br>